Last updated on December 7th, 2019 at 12:46 pm

 When the last part of Surah-al-Baqara was revealed, the Prophet (Peace Be Upon Him) went out (of his house to the Mosque) and said that the business of alcohol has become unlawful.
 This was narrated in Sahih Al-Bukhari Hadith (3.429).

-Saudi Arabia is an Islamic country where there is a strict understanding of Quran.
-It is also a home to many Muslims because of Makkah which is the most important Holy place in Islam.
+Saudi Arabia is an Islamic country where there is a strict understanding of the Quran.
+It is also home to many Muslims because of Makkah which is the most important Holy place in Islam.